52

 Six titles a year.
 Weekly wins are the currency — not raw points.

 The season runs November through October — all 52 weeks, no offseason.
-Each week (Mon–Sun), the highest total lineup score takes the week.
+Each week (Tue–Mon), the highest total lineup score takes the week.
 Four seasonal quarters, each a 10-week regular season capped by a 2-week playoff, then a 4-week Grand Championship every October.
 The calendar is timed so the Grand Championship final lands on the sport's biggest fall weekend — World Series, NASCAR's Finale, and the Breeders' Cup at once — so the start floats by a week or so year to year.

 1Winter Champion